Netflix/falcor/documentation/model.md

 ]
 ~~~

-Once the function has returned a response, the DataSource looks for any references inside of the JSONGraphEnvelope and attempts to retrieve the returnValuePathSets from the reference path.
+Once the function has returned a response, the DataSource looks for any references inside of the JSONGraphEnvelope and attempts to retrieve the refPaths from the reference path.
 The function's response included a JSON Graph Reference { $type: "ref", value: ["todosById", 93] } at the path ["todos", 2].
-Therefore the DataSource appends each of the paths in the returnValuePathSets to the paths at which references are found in the response, yielding the following PathSets:
+Therefore the DataSource appends each of the paths in the refPaths to the paths at which references are found in the response, yielding the following PathSets:

 ~~~js
 [